Nevada senator focuses on abortion in critical November race

 SPARKS, Nev.
-(AP) — Sandwiched between supporters holding “BANS OFF OUR BODIES” signs and TV cameras on Thursday, U.S. Sen. Catherine Cortez Masto portrayed her reelection campaign as a defining moment in a decades-long fight for reproductive freedom, even in pro-choice Nevada.
+(AP) — Sandwiched between supporters holding “BANS OFF OUR BODIES” signs and TV cameras on Thursday, U.S. Sen. Catherine Cortez Masto portrayed her reelection campaign as a defining moment in a decades-long fight for reproductive freedom, even in pro-abortion rights Nevada.

 “I cannot stress this enough.
 This seat is the pathway to protecting our rights in this country,” she said at a home in the city of Sparks, a Reno suburb.
 “To preventing a federal abortion ban.”